yusuke0913/dw-product-service/README.md

 This product-service is developed in the environment which uses Laravel, MySQL, Docker, Kubernetes.

 ## How do we build and run it?
-Please check Installation and Local dev environment section.
+Please check Installation and Local dev environment sections.

 ## What tools did you use?
 Laravel, MySQL, Docker, Kubernetes